 WARNING: Connecting the choke cap to the ignition or ignition coil could result in unacceptable choke operation, poor fuel economy, and possible engine misfiring, since the voltage delivered to the spark plugs will be severely reduced by the drain imposed by the choke cap.
-Suitable ignition activated 12-volt sources are most electrical relays, as well as the leads to accessories, such as windshield wipers.
 DO NOT connect this wire to the original equipment (O.E.) electric choke source.
 This may not be a 12V source.